forderud/WindowsManagement/README.md

 **DISCLAIMER**: This document is a work-in-progress collection of quotes, links and notes related to management of Windows computers.
-Please contact the author if something is incorrect or missing, and the document will be updated.
+Please contact the author if something is incorrect or missing, and the document will be updated accordingly.

 ## Windows [Client management](https://learn.microsoft.com/en-us/windows/client-management/) notes